The modulating function method for state estimation and feedback of infinite-dimensional systems

-We rephrase a~solvability result from \cite{Staffans2005}.
-Here, besides smoothness of the input, it is required that the pair consisting of the initial state and initial input value is in $\dom(A\&B)$.
-For boundary control systems, this means that the boundary value at $t=0$ is consistent with the corresponding boundary value of the prescribed initial state.
+We next recall a solvability result from \cite{Staffans2005}.
+In addition to sufficient regularity of the input, it requires compatibility between the initial state and the initial input value in the sense that the corresponding pair belongs to $\dom(A\&B)$.
+For boundary control systems, this means that the boundary value of the prescribed initial state is consistent with the input at $t=0$.

-\begin{prop}[Existence of classical trajectories {\cite[Thm.~4.3.9]{Staffans2005}}] Let $S$ be a system node on $(X,U,Y)$, let $x_0\in X$ and $u\in W^{2,1}_{\loc}(\R_{\ge0};U)$ with $\spvek{x_0}{u(0)}\in \dom S$.
-Then there exists a unique classical trajectory $(x,u,y)$ of \eqref{eq:ODEnode} with $x(0)=x_0$. \end{prop} We will now present more specific results regarding the existence and regularity of the trajectories.
-Initially, it is essential to highlight that the operator $A\&B$ can be distinctly separated into components corresponding to the state and the input, aligning with the conventional framework used in numerous studies on infinite-dimensional systems, such as, for instance \cite{TuWe09}.
-However, to establish such a separation, it becomes necessary to define a~specific space wherein $X$ is continuously and densely embedded.